satindergrewal/souljacoin.cash/README.md

 # To mine with CPU and enable staking
-./komodo-cli -ac_name=SOULJA z_exportkey setgenerate true 0
+./komodo-cli -ac_name=SOULJA setgenerate true 0

 # To only stake and not CPU mining
-./komodo-cli -ac_name=SOULJA z_exportkey setgenerate false 0
+./komodo-cli -ac_name=SOULJA setgenerate false 0

 # To disable staking and disable CPU mining
-./komodo-cli -ac_name=SOULJA z_exportkey setgenerate false 1
+./komodo-cli -ac_name=SOULJA setgenerate false 1

 # To send mined coins to a z address